llakala/nixos/roadmap.md

 # IMPROVEMENTS:

+- [ ] Make lando actually go to path rather than with a stupid alias

-- [ ] Learn about shell from vimjoyer
+- [ ] Watch vimjoyer on shell scripts
-- [ ] Setup nix-ld in shell.nix
+    - [ ] Then make shell script for lando

-- [ ] Create shell script that initializes home-manager and makes user own /etc/nixos
+    - [ ] Then, make shell script for install with home-manager and chown

+- [ ] Watch vimjoyer on shell
-- [ ] Use movie-web from rycee's
+    - [ ] Write something basic there for practice

 - [ ] Ask discord if there's a way to pass the set from flake.nix to mkHosts.nix so that the functions are more lightweight